Leo Allatius: Biography

 His manuscripts (about 150 volumes) and his voluminous scholarly correspondence are held in the Biblioteca Vallicelliana (referred to by some sources as the "Library of the Oratorians") in Rome.
 The number of his unpublished writings is very large; the majority of them are included in the manuscripts of the Vallicellian Library.

 Allatius died in Rome on 18 (or 19) January 1669.

 In popular culture

 Outside scholarly circles Allatius is perhaps best known today for his De Praeputio Domini Nostri Jesu Christi Diatriba (Discourse on the Foreskin of Our Lord Jesus Christ), a minor essay mentioned in Fabricius's Bibliotheca Graeca (xiv.
 17) as an unpublished work.
-According to an unconfirmed nineteenth-century source, its thesis—which to many modern readers appears unintentionally humorous—is that the rings of Saturn (then-recently observed by telescope) are the prepuce of Jesus.
+According to an unconfirmed nineteenth-century source, its unusual thesis is that the rings of Saturn (then-recently observed by telescope) are the prepuce of Jesus.